watson-developer-cloud/car-dashboard/README.md

 8 Open `http://localhost:3000` in a browser.

-_Note: If you are interested in deploying you local application or the changes you have made locally to Bluemix, go to [this section](#usingCloudfoundry)_
+_Note: If you are interested in deploying you local application or the changes you have made locally to IBM Cloud, go to [this section](#usingCloudfoundry)_

 # <a name="workspace"></a> Import a workspace

 1 You need to import the app's workspace.
-To do that, go to the Bluemix Dashboard and select the Conversation service instance.
+To do that, go to the IBM Cloud Dashboard and select the Conversation service instance.
 Once there, select the **Service Credentials** menu item.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/credentials.png)

 2 Select **ADD CREDENTIALS**.
 Name your credentials then select **ADD**.

 3 Return to the **Manage** menu item and select **Launch Tooling**.
 This opens a new tab in your browser, where you are prompted to login if you have not done so before.
-Use your Bluemix credentials.
+Use your IBM Cloud credentials.

 4 Download the [exported JSON file](https://raw.githubusercontent.com/watson-developer-cloud/conversation-simple/master/training/car_workspace.json) that contains the Workspace contents.